 Seven lakes - Haftkul

-The Tajik Seven Lakes (Haft Kul) are located in the Shing Valley which stands south of Panjikent, at the western edge of the Fann Mountains.
+The Tajik Seven Lakes (Haft Kul) are located in the Shing Valley which stands south of Panjakent, at the western edge of the Fann Mountains, in Northern Tajikistan.
 The lakes were formed after an earthquake that created landslides or rock slides and therefore series of natural dams across the valley.
 There is a legend saying that the formation is related to 7 beautiful but lovelorn daughters transforming into the water to be one with their tears.

 The 7 Lakes that are also known as Haftkul and Marguzor Lakes, is a collection of sparkling beauties that are known for their amazing blue waters and surrounding mountain scenery.
 Seven Lakes has remained one of Tajikistan’s best-kept secrets, receiving relatively few visitors each year.
 Therefore it is a great place to observe unspoilt rural mountain life in Northern Tajikistan with small green villages by the Shing river and the beautiful lakes.
-Seven lakes are included in some of our Tajikistan Tours and Central Asia Tours and can be easily visited also from Samarkand, Uzbekistan.
+Seven lakes are included in some of our Tajikistan Tours and Central Asia Tours and can be easily visited also from Samarkand, Uzbekistan and combined with hiking trip to Alauddin or Kulikalon Lakes.

 Seven lakes in Tajikistan, a villager returning home